censorship-no/ceno-docs/user-manual/en/concepts/risks.md

 Hopefully not.
 As mentioned above, Ceno Browser tries hard to remove any private data (passwords, cookies…) from any request for injection.
 In addition, the injector does not itself do any seeding; in fact, its sole purpose is to sign content so that Ouinet clients can seed it.
 This means that when the content comes back to the client, it is further analyzed, and if the origin server indicated that it is of a private nature, Ceno will not seed it either.

 Still, there could be cases of badly designed or malicious pages which may collect some information from you (like an email address in a form or some browser fingerprints using JavaScript) and stuff it in another link URL as normal path components (e.g. `http://example.com/subscribe/you@example.org`).
-If you suspect that a page may be doing that, better be on the safe side and use private browsing for it.
+If you suspect that a page may be doing that, better be on the safe side and use Personal browsing for it.

 ### Can the origin server know whether I am using Ceno?